Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Testing for whiteness of the VAR residuals

 Here we suggest a hypothesis test for quantifying the whiteness of the residuals (see section 4.4 in \cite{Luetkepohl}.
 This means testing whether the autocorrelation of the series $(u_t)$ vanishes.
 We set up a model

 with $e_t$ as error terms and test the hypothesis $H_0: \; D_1 = ... = D_h = 0$ against $H_1: \; D_j \neq 0$ for at least one $j \in \{1,...,h\}$.

 Using a Lagrange Multiplier Test, we first define

-using the same notation as introduced in Materials and Methods, VAR(1) model estimation.
-As described in Appendix C.7 or section 4.4.4 in \cite{Luetkepohl}, it can be shown that the hypothesis test as described above is equivalent to testing whether
+using the same notation as introduced in Appendix \ref{sec: step2_VARmodel}.
+As described in Appendix C.7 and section 4.4.4 in \cite{Luetkepohl}, it can be shown that the hypothesis test as described above is equivalent to testing whether

 is compatible with a $\chi^2(h d_x^2)$ distribution.
 To this end, we use that we know the mean value and variance of the $\chi^2$ distribution, which allows us to define a confidence interval where we can test whether or not $\lambda_{LM}$ lies inside it or not.